- Curriculum Vitae

 For current course listings, consult the Registrar’s Schedule of Classes

 IDST 194 Modes of Inquiry (1).
 A seminar in which faculty discuss their own work.
 Students will learn how research topics are defined and investigated and how undergraduates can engage in discovery.
+Four sections per academic year.
 Pass/Fail only

 PLCY 210 Policy Analysis and Innovation (3).
 Students will develop a working knowledge of the foundational theories of the public policy discipline and the integral institutions of public policy.
 Incorporates current substantive issues in the United States and international policy.
 Students will explore, summarize, and evaluate alternative policy solutions.